RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Experiments

 \subsection{Implementation Details}

 We use the pre-trained XCLIP\footnote{https://huggingface.co/microsoft/xclip-base-patch16-kinetics-600-16-frames} as our video retriever.
 We uniformly sample 16 frames per video for video retrieval.
-The visual feature extraction and text-image similarity calculation are performed using the pre-trained CLIP ViT-L/14\footnote{https://github.com/openai/CLIP} model.
-We first sample three frames every second for the given video.
-To avoid using duplicate frames, we further use the CLIP-based strategy to subsample the keyframes.
-We start with the first frame as an anchor.
-The next frame is included in the set $\mathcal{F}$ if its dot product with the anchor, calculated by the CLIP image encoder, exceeds a specific threshold $\lambda_{CLIP}$.
-The newly sampled frame becomes the new anchor and the sampling process repeats in the same manner.
-The $\lambda_{CLIP}$ is set to 0.9 in all experiments.
-We use the pre-trained GPT-2 medium\footnote{https://huggingface.co/openai-community/gpt2-medium} as our caption generator, and the pre-trained AngLE\footnote{https://github.com/SeanLee97/AnglE} to calculate the similarity between the generated caption and retrieval sentences.
+The visual feature extraction and text-image similarity calculation are performed using the pre-trained CLIP ViT-L/14\footnote{ https://openaipublic.azureedge.net/clip/models/b8cca3fd41ae0c99ba7e8951adf17d267cdb84cd88be6f7c2e0eca1737a03836/ViT-L-14.pt} model.
+Our video frame sampling strategy involves two steps: fixed-rate sampling followed by CLIP-based redundancy filtering.
+First, we uniformly sample three frames per second from the entire video.
+To reduce redundancy, we then apply a CLIP-based keyframe selection strategy.
+Starting with the first frame as an anchor, we compute the dot product similarity between each subsequent frame and the anchor using CLIP image embeddings.
+If the similarity is smaller than a predefined threshold $\lambda_{CLIP}$ (set to 0.9), the frame is added to the keyframe set $\mathcal{F}$ and becomes the new anchor.
+This process is repeated for the remaining frames.
+We use the pre-trained GPT-2 medium\footnote{https://huggingface.co/openai-community/gpt2-medium} as our caption generator, and the pre-trained AngLE\footnote{https://huggingface.co/WhereIsAI/UAE-Large-V1} to calculate the similarity between the generated caption and retrieval sentences.
+Last, we leverage the pre-trained CommonGen\footnote{https://huggingface.co/mrm8488/t5-base-finetuned-common\_gen} to clean the generated sentences into fluent ones.
 The aforementioned pre-trained models are publicly and readily available.
+All the pre-trained models used in our study adopt their original default parameters without any manual modifications, making them directly integrable into our system.

 Empirically, $\lambda_l$, $\lambda_v$, $\lambda_s$ and $\lambda_w$ are set to 1.6, 1.0, 0.8, and 0.3 respectively.
 In our method, we set the number of learnable tokens to 5.
 We set the number of retrieval sentences to 15 and the frequency size to 5.
-We adopt the AdamW~\cite{AdamW} optimizer with a learning rate of 1e-4 and a weight decay weight of 0.3 to optimize our model.
+We adopt the AdamW optimizer with a learning rate of 1e-4 and a weight decay weight of 0.3 to optimize our model.
 Throughout the experiments, we employ 16 generation iterations per video.
 To prevent sentences from being overly long and repetitive, we limit the number of tokens generated per sentence to 15.
-We implement our framework with PyTorch and all experiments are conducted on 4 $\times$ RTX-A6000 GPU.
+We implement our framework with PyTorch 1.13.1 and Transformers 4.32.1.
+All experiments are conducted on an Intel Xeon Platinum 8375C CPU, 64 GB of RAM, and one NVIDIA RTX A6000 GPU.